inspirehep/author.xml/README.md

 <a name="getauthorxml"></a>
 ### How do I get the author.xml template file?
+Go to the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save it to your own local folder.
+All Web browsers have a "Save as" option and you should be able to save the file as follows:

 <a name="infoneeded"></a>
 ### Where do I get the information needed for some of the fields?